yashahuja31/ShiftWork/README.md

 Roughly in the order they'd add the most value:

-- **More careers.** 12 are built now (the original brainstorm's own examples — astronaut, trauma surgeon, investment banker, air traffic controller — plus firefighter, teacher, paramedic, and software engineer).
+- **More careers.** 30 are built now (the original brainstorm's own examples — astronaut, trauma surgeon, investment banker, air traffic controller — plus 26 more spanning law, medicine, media, the trades, entertainment, and public service).
 See "On 'every career in the world'" below for the honest scope on this.
 - **Richer randomized events.** Right now each career has exactly one randomized beat and "chaos mode" scales existing effect magnitudes.
 The original design doc's Feature 4 envisioned a broader pool of injectable